 Our pediatric cardiologists work with primary care physicians to provide advanced care for children and adults with congenital heart disease.

 Riley at IU Health Pediatric Cardiologists are active researchers who improve care for congenital heart disease through innovation.
 At any given time, they are engaged in numerous clinical trials and research to find better treatment options.
 A team of physicians, researchers and coordinators collect outcome data for research purposes by pediatric cardiovascular specialists, working with multiple research partners, including the Indiana University School of Medicine.
 Our physicians also collaborate with researchers at the Herman B Wells Center for Pediatric Research on studies related to heart failure in children.

 Our pediatric cardiology department offers formal fellowship training for physicians who want to advance their experience in pediatric cardiology, critical care and cardiac surgery.
-Visit the Indiana University School of Medicine website for details about our fellowship program.
+Visit the IU School of Medicine website for details about our fellowship program.